Package 'RMallow'

 head(datas)

-Calculate the Kendall distance distribution in N! space.
+Compute the Kendall distance distribution in N! space

 Description